jacoby149/rectangles/README.md

 ## Overview (The Rectangles Standard In 13 Steps) :

-1. Rectangles projects are written entirely in an App.js file within a React component called App.
+1. Rectangles projects are written entirely within a React component called App.
-2. The index.html body has an App component rendered into it.
+2. All rectangles projects have an index.html.
+In the body there is an App component rendered into it.
+3. All react components are loaded in at the bottom of the index.html file with the loadComp function.
-3. App is comprised of rectangles.
+4. App is comprised of rectangles.
-4. The main rectangle (root rectangle) is a viewport sized Rectangle with className = "root".
+5. The main rectangle (root rectangle) is a viewport sized Rectangle with className = "root".
-5. The root rectangle is the only rectangle that has no free dimensions.
+6. The root rectangle is the only rectangle that has no free dimensions.
-6. All non root rectangles have 1 free dimension that can be resized with the s={size} attribute.
+7. All non root rectangles have 1 free dimension that can be resized with the s={size} attribute.
-7. All rectangles have a child float attribute that controls where children rectangles float. (t, l, b,or r)
+8. All rectangles have a child float attribute that controls where children rectangles float. (t, l, b,or r)
-8. If a rectangle has a parent with the t or b attribute, its width is the free dimension.
+9. If a rectangle has a parent with the t or b attribute, its width is the free dimension.
-9. If a rectangle has a parent with the l or r attribute, its height is the free dimension.
+10. If a rectangle has a parent with the l or r attribute, its height is the free dimension.
-10. Rectangles are defaulted with the t attribute if they don't have t, l, b or r.
+11. Rectangles are defaulted with the t attribute if they don't have t, l, b or r.
-11. Amongst sibling rectangles, one of them is allowed to be telescopic.
+12. Amongst sibling rectangles, one of them is allowed to be telescopic.
-12. Telescopic rectangles automatically size themselves so that the sum of all sibling rectangles' free dimension sizes equals their parent's corresponding dimension.
+13. Telescopic rectangles automatically size themselves so that the sum of all sibling rectangles' free dimension sizes equals their parent's corresponding dimension.
-13. Rectangles have a variety of formatting attributes , and also have sub classes (see below).
+14. Rectangles have a variety of formatting attributes , and also have sub classes (see below).

 <br>